owncloud-archive/documentation/admin_manual/configuration_server/antivirus_configuration.rst

 and Microsoft Windows.
 You must first install ClamAV, and then install and configure the Antivirus App for Files on ownCloud.

-.. important:: Operating System Note
+.. note:: **Operating System Note**

    ownCloud has only been tested with ownCloud on Linux, so these instructions are for Linux systems.

 Installing ClamAV
 -----------------